clarkfitzg/phd_research/experiments/r_flat_run/idea.md

    the value of the current statement.
 2. R identifies all symbols used in the call.
 3. For each symbol, R checks the variable store to see if it contains the value, and loads it into the workspace if found.
+Otherwise it's a lib
 4. R evaluates the function call.
 5. R saves the result of the function call into the variable in the variable store.